Why Japanese women live long, healthy, happy lives

 While this may sound like the inventory of a well-stocked medicine cabinet, we were actually standing in Shinzato’s kitchen garden.
 The “supplements” on display were Okinawan sweet potatoes, soybeans, mugwort, turmeric, and goya (bitter melon).
 All of these grew in neat rows, just 15 steps outside of her house.

-The day before, I’d travelled to her village in northern Okinawa with two longevity experts, gerontologist Craig Willcox, who along with his brother Bradley wrote the New York Times bestseller The Okinawa Diet Plan, and Greg Plotnikoff, a U.S.-trained physician and authority on integrative medicine.
+The day before, I’d traveled to her village in northern Okinawa with two longevity experts, gerontologist Craig Willcox, who along with his brother Bradley wrote the New York Times best seller The Okinawa Diet Plan, and Greg Plotnikoff, a U.S.-trained physician and authority on integrative medicine.
 We spent the day interviewing Shinzato about her diet, observing her lifestyle, and watching her prepare a traditional Okinawan meal.
 In the cool hours of the day, she worked in her gardens.
 At lunch, she mixed homemade miso into a saucepan of water.
 She spooned in fresh carrots, radishes, shiitake mushrooms, and tofu, and let it heat.
 Meanwhile, she moved up and down the kitchen wiping clean the counters, sink, and even the window.
 When it was ready she poured her warmed soup into a bowl, gazed at it for a few moments, and murmured, “Hara hachi bu.”
-This Confucian adage, intoned like a prayer before every meal, reminded her to stop eating when she was 80% full.
+This Confucian adage, intoned like a prayer before every meal, reminded her to stop eating when she was 80 percent full.

 After lunch, she read comic books or watched a baseball game on television and napped.
-Neighbours stopped by every afternoon, and a couple of days a week her moai — four women who, together with Shinzato, had at a young age committed to one another for life — stopped by for mugwort tea and conversation.
+Neighbors stopped by every afternoon, and a couple of days a week her moai — four women who, together with Shinzato, had at a young age committed to one another for life — stopped by for mugwort tea and conversation.
 Whenever things had gotten rough in Shinzato’s life, when she’d run short of cash or when her husband had died 46 years ago, she’d counted on her moai and the Okinawan sense of social obligation — yuimaru — to support her.
 Her friends had relied on a lifetime of Shinzato’s support in return.

 The Rise and Fall of Great Longevity Diet